Chizaruu/thumbnado/README.md

    pip install -r requirements.txt
    ```

 4. Place your desired logo images in the `Logos` folder.
+(Optional)

 5. Place your desired font files in the `fonts` folder.
+(Optional)

 6. Update the `configuration.py` file with your desired settings, such as background colour, font sizes, and file paths.
+(Optional)

 ## Usage 🚀